 If you’ve ever traveled to the open markets in the south of France, Italy, or Spain you’ll have seen lots of Castile soap.
 Most of it is actually Bastile, olive oil mixed with other oils to improve lather, but almost all of it is colored and scented.
 You can make your castile soap as colorful and as lovely scented as you’d like.

 You can literally make this recipe with just three ingredients if you choose — water, lye, and olive oil.
-The optional lavender essential oil will give it a beautiful floral scent and the Sodium lactate or salt helps to harden the bars.
+The optional lavender essential oil will give it a beautiful floral scent and the sodium lactate or salt helps to harden the bars.
 If you’d like to be more artistic with these bars I’ve collected dozens of different ideas for you in my piece How to Naturally Color Handmade Soap.

-Keep in mind that the natural color of this soap is a light yellow and that can impact the final color of your bars.
+Keep in mind that the natural color of this soap is initially a light yellow and that can impact the final color of your bars.
+Depending on the oil you use, you may find that your soap cures to a bright white color.
 You can also use different essential oils to scent it and my guide for how much you can use is over here.

 More Natural Soapmaking Inspiration